Jesse Arreguín

-Jesse Arreguín (born September 4, 1984) is an American politician serving as mayor of Berkeley, California.
+Jesse Arreguín (born September 4, 1984) is an American politician serving as a member of the California State Senate since 2024, representing the 7th district.
+A member of the Democratic Party, he was previously the mayor of Berkeley, California, from 2016 to 2024.

 He served on the Berkeley Housing Commission and Rent Stabilization Board from 2004 to 2009 and represented District 4 on the Berkeley City Council from 2009 to 2016.
-He is the first Latino elected Berkeley's mayor and one of the youngest mayors in the San Francisco Bay Area.
-Mayor Arreguín is the president of the Association of Bay Area Governments, the Bay Area's regional planning agency.
+He is the first Latino elected Berkeley's mayor and was one of the youngest mayors in the San Francisco Bay Area.

 Arreguín has described himself as an "unapologetic progressive" and said he wants to "restore Berkeley to the forefront of progressive leadership on the environment and social justice."

 Early life

 Arreguín was born in Fresno, California, and grew up in San Francisco, California.
 His parents and grandparents were farmworkers.
 At age 9 Arreguín became involved in the campaign to change the name of Army Street to Cesar Chavez Street in the historically Latino Mission District of San Francisco.
 Arreguín continued to be involved through efforts against reversing the name change in 1995, described as having "campaigned tirelessly to keep one of the Mission's main thoroughfares named after his idol, Cesar Chavez."

 Arreguín was the first in his family to attend college, and attended the University of California Berkeley.
 While at UC Berkeley he served as the City Affairs Director for the Associated Students of the University of California and was elected to the Berkeley Rent Stabilization board in 2004, serving as chair until 2008.

 Arreguín has also served on the Housing Advisory Commission, Zoning Adjustments Board, and Downtown Area Plan Advisory Committee.